Kane County, Utah

 OHV Directions from Kanab: north from town look for the painted ATV’s on the pavement.
 Go north along the east side of the highway until you see the ATV Crossing sign then using caution cross over the highway to the west side and follow the two-track trail.
 Look for the OHV entrance over a ramp or cattle guard if the gate is open through the fence line to the west.
 Follow the OHV trail down into the creek and continue north crossing the creek until you reach the OHV bridge, (72 inch width), cross the bridge and continue up the hill to US Highway 89 and cross it to access the Hog Canyon trails.

-2. Peek A Boo Staging area: “Kanab Creek, Pinnacles OHV Trails” (US(US Highway 89 north of Kanab) This is a great dry.
-Provides access to the Peek A Boo Trails, Kanab Creek to Glendale Bench, (Difficult) Peek A Boo slot canyon, (Easy), Three Bears, Red Pinnacles, John R Flat, Brown Canyon Hoodoo’s and Sheep Camp, all to the east.
+2. Peek A Boo Staging area: “Kanab Creek, Pinnacles OHV Trails” (US Highway 89 north of Kanab) This is a great graveled dry camp.
+This is a much used staging area for visitors and local guides.
+Provides access to the Peek A Boo Trails, Kanab Creek to Glendale Bench, (Difficult) Peek A Boo slot canyon, (Easy), Three Bears, Red Pinnacles, John R Flat, Brown Canyon Hoodoo’s and Sheep Camp, Crocodile Kanab Creek crossing and Hidden Lake all to the east.
 Red Knoll trails to the west.
 Trails are moderately easy here, however look for wash outs and do not go into slot canyons when there are any thunder storms present.

 (Good dry camping here or along the frontage road, the ATV Club has located 2 picnic tables and a new pit toilet was installed November 2017 within the staging area) Pack out, leave no trace.